facebook

 As a business owner, you know that one of the most important elements to keeping your business afloat is having a consistent cash flow.
 This is where account receivable comes in.
 Accounts receivable (AR) is the outstanding balance of money owed to a company by its customers.
 This could be in the form of goods or services purchased on credit.
 In order for a business to maintain a positive cash flow, it must continually bring in new revenue through sales while also collecting on any outstanding debts, which is where accounts receivable come into play.

-While it may seem like accounts receivable are simply money that is owed to your business, they actually play a much larger role in the overall health of your company.
+It may seem like accounts receivable are simply money that is owed to your business.
+However, they actually play a much larger role in the overall health of your company.
 Accounts receivables are used as collateral for loans, lines of credit, and other financing options.
 This means that if your business were to ever experience financial difficulties, you could use your accounts receivables as a way to secure funding and keep your business afloat.
 Additionally, your AR can impact your company’s credit score, which can affect your ability to secure future financing.

 How Are Accounts Receivable Different from Accounts Payable?

 Accounts receivable are the funds a company is owed from its customers for goods or services it has delivered.
 Accounts payable, on the other hand, are the funds a company owes to its suppliers for goods or services it has received.
-Accounts receivable arise when a company provides goods or services on credit, while accounts payable arise when a company purchases goods or services on credit.
+When a company provides goods or services on credit, you get accounts receivable.
+Accounts payable, on the other hand, arise when a company purchases goods or services on credit.

 The main difference between accounts receivable and accounts payable is that accounts receivable is money owed to the company by customers, while accounts payable is money owed by the company to suppliers.
-Another key difference is that accounts receivable arises when a company provides goods or services on credit, while accounts payable arise when a company purchases goods or services on credit.
+Another key difference is that accounts receivable arises when a company provides goods or services on credit.
+Accounts payable arise when a company purchases goods or services on credit.

 In most cases, companies will have both accounts receivable and account payable.
-This is because providing goods or services on credit is often necessary to win business, and purchasing goods or services on credit can help businesses save money.
+This is because providing goods or services on credit is often necessary to win business.
+Moreover, purchasing goods or services on credit can help businesses save money.
 Managing both types of transactions effectively is critical to maintaining a strong cash flow and avoiding financial difficulties.

 Conclusion

-All in all, account receivables are an important part of any business, and understanding them can be beneficial for both customers and businesses.
-Account receivables allow businesses to offer customers the option to finance their purchases over a period of time instead of having to pay for them all at once.
-By doing this, it allows customers the opportunity to purchase items they wouldn’t have been able to buy upfront while also giving businesses additional revenue.
-It is an integral part of any successful business model and should be managed carefully with both customer satisfaction in mind as well as financial stability.
+All in all, account receivables are an important part of any business.
+Understanding them can be beneficial for both customers and businesses.
+Account receivables allow businesses to offer customers the option to finance their purchases over a period of time.
+This is instead of having to pay for them all at once.
+By doing this, customers get the opportunity to purchase items they wouldn’t have been able to buy upfront.
+At the same time, businesses also get additional revenue.
+Accounts receivable is an integral part of any successful business model.
+The smart choice is to manage it carefully, with both customer satisfaction in mind as well as financial stability.

 Want bookkeeping off your plate?
 We’ve got you!
 Get started, Speak w/ a Founder, or Schedule a Callback